OrdinalHaze/Lazy-Tree/README.md

 ## 🎮 How to Use

 1. **Upload an Image**: Click "📂 Choose Image File" or drag and drop a tree image
-2. **Set AI Mood**: Choose the AI's mood using the mood selector buttons
+2. **Watch AI Mood**: The AI will randomly choose its mood for each analysis (or manually set it)
 3. **Analyze**: Click "🔍 Analyze Leaves" to start the counting process
+4. **Enjoy the Sass**: Read the AI's entertaining commentary and mood-based responses
-4. **View Results**: See the leaf count, confidence level, and processing details
+5. **View Results**: See the leaf count, confidence level, and mood history

 ## 🔧 Technical Details